Superior National at Lutsen is on the North Shore, overlooking Lake Superior and nestled into the Sawtooth Mountains and the Poplar River Valley.

 Brauer was also able to lengthen several holes, and more importantly he widened those that were too penal on slightly mis-hit shots.
 He also brought in Ohio’s Best White Sand giving the course an aesthetic improvement as well.
 With five sets of tees, players can easily find the length most appropriate to their skill level.
-Make no mistake, the best of players will be challenged with the River-Canyon playing nearly 6,900 yards while the course stretches to over 7,000 when the Canyon-Mountain layout is played.
+Make no mistake, the best of players will be challenged with the River-Canyon eighteen-hole layout playing nearly 6,900 yards.
 You can also play the forward tees from 4,238 with nice 5,800 and 6,300 options, too.
-(See new scorecard on page 36)

 In addition to the improvements to the general layout and playability, Brauer also made significant enhancements to the green complexes, making many of them larger and ‘friendlier’ and seeding them with a mix that should work well in the harsh climate.
 The entire irrigation system was also improved.